bribes/vanish-checker/README.md

 - tons of other servers I can't say

 # Known Bugs
-- If a person leaves while you are doing the command it may show that they are vanished even though they are not.
+- If a person leaves while you are doing the command it might say that they are vanished even though they are not.